Scottish Trust Deeds

 - A single affordable contribution is agreed.

-- Included creditors usually stop direct contact once protection is in place.
+- Included creditors normally stop direct contact once protection is in place.

-- Interest and charges on included debts are normally frozen while terms are kept.
+- Interest and charges on included debts are normally frozen while the terms are kept.

-- Most qualifying unpaid debt included in the trust deed can be written off after discharge.
+- Most qualifying unpaid included debt can be written off after discharge.

 Important drawbacks